NANO Agent Stack

 npm run demo:content

-The roadmap stays narrow and honest: stronger providers, better templates, richer observability, and more durable memory adapters without pretending the stack is already production-complete.
+The roadmap stays narrow and honest: stronger provider boundaries, richer persistent memory, distributed execution control, and better observability without pretending the stack is already production-complete.

 Agent systems become more trustworthy when their structure stays visible.